vitessio/website/content/en/docs/overview/concepts.md

 The [*Topology Service*](../../user-guides/topology-service) (also referred to as the lock service) is a set of backend processes running on different servers.
 Those servers store topology data and provide a distributed locking service.

 Vitess uses a plug-in system to support various backends for storing topology data, which are assumed to provide a distributed, consistent key-value store.
-By default, our [local example](../../tutorials/local) uses the etcd2 plugin.
+By default, Vitess uses the `etcd2` plugin.

 The topology service exists for several reasons: